Skip to main content

 Frequent, loose, or watery stools (poop) compared to normal ones that are not caused by food or medicine.

-Yes – Unless the diarrhea is related to an existing chronic condition, is explained by a diagnosed condition not requiring the person to stay home or is consistent with the person's baseline.
+Yes – Unless the diarrhea is related to an existing chronic condition, is explained by a diagnosed condition not requiring the person to stay home, or is consistent with the person's baseline.

 Fever

-Yes – The child or staff member may return to school or childcare if the fever has been resolved for 24 hours without fever-reducing medications unless the fever is caused by an illness that requires them to stay home longer.
-If the fever is explained by a specific illness COVID-19, then the child or staff can return to school or childcare following exclusion guidelines for that illness.
+Yes – The child or staff member may return to school or child care if the fever has been resolved for 24 hours without fever-reducing medications unless the fever is caused by an illness that requires them to stay home longer.

 Flu-like Symptoms